 From hospitals and general practitioners to rehabilitation centers and clinics, Myrtle Beach is home to a wide variety of health care options that will suit just about anyone’s needs.
 There are three main hospital systems in the area—Grand Strand Regional Medical Center, Georgetown Hospital System, and Loris Healthcare System—each of which offers specialty care, urgent care, and satellite facilities.

 The Grand Strand Regional Medical Center is the area’s only Level 2 Trauma Center and boasts several accolades.
-Its Chest and Pain Center was ranked as the top hospital for cardiac surgery in the state, and it's been in the top 5% of the country for two years.
+Its Chest and Pain Center was ranked as the top hospital for cardiac surgery in the state, and it's been in the top 5 percent of the country for two years.

 There are also two hospitals within the Tidelands Health System—the Tidelands Waccamaw Community Hospital, which offers 24-hour emergency services as well as inpatient and outpatient surgery, and Tidelands Georgetown Memorial Hospital, which is an acute care facility with 131-beds.